Print

 Scones

-1. First, preheat the oven to 400°F (204°C).
-Adjust the baking rack to the middle-low position then Line 2 – 3 large baking sheets with parchment paper or silicone baking mat(s).
-Set aside.
+1. Preheat oven to 400°F (204°C).
+Adjust the baking rack to the middle-low position and line 2–3 large baking sheets with parchment paper or silicone mats.

-2. I also like to cube the butter and place it in the freezer while I work on the rest.
+2. Cube the butter and place it in the freezer while preparing the other ingredients.

-4. Pulse the flour, baking powder, cinnamon, nutmeg, ginger, cloves, and salt together in a food processor.
+4. Pulse flour, baking powder, cinnamon, nutmeg, ginger, cloves, and salt together in a food processor.

-5. Add the frozen butter cubes, a little at a time.
-Pulsing with each addition of butter.
-You’ll want it to be sort of a “moist” sand texture.
-You should be able to squeeze the flour mixture and sticks together. *See notes¹ for details on food processors
+5. Add the frozen butter cubes a little at a time, pulsing with each addition, until the mixture has a “moist sand” texture—you should be able to squeeze it and have it stick together.
+(See notes¹ for food processor tips.)

-6. Make a well in the middle of the flour mixture, add the pumpkin mixture, then fold together, with floured hands, until everything appears moistened and “incorporated”.
+6. Make a well in the center of the flour mixture and add the pumpkin mixture.
+Fold together with floured hands until everything is moistened and incorporated.

-8. Place scones at least 2 inches apart on the prepared baking sheet(s).
+8. Place scones at least 2 inches apart on prepared baking sheets.
+Brush with remaining heavy cream.

-10. Bake the larger scones for 20-25 minutes or until lightly browned.
-If you made smaller scones, bake for 18-20 minutes or until lightly browned.
-Remove from the oven and allow to cool for a few minutes.
-While you wait, prepare the glaze.
+9. Bake larger scones for 20–25 minutes, or until lightly browned.
+For smaller scones, bake 18–20 minutes.
+Remove from oven and cool slightly.

 Notes